Recovering From Alcohol Addiction

 - Recognise and address trigger scenarios that led to alcoholism episodes, and how to prevent them in future

-At Abbeycare the alcohol rehab programme utilises CBT in combination with the 12 step model of treatment.
+At Abbeycare, the alcohol addiction treatment programme utilises CBT in combination with the 12 step model of treatment.
 We’ve found this a particularly effective approach to cover thoughts, behaviours, feelings, and the spirituality, of recovery, together.

 No need to be concerned if you’re not religious, or haven’t found it useful before, as we take the best, most practical elements of the 12 step process, and apply in a practical way, to your recovery.